Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 According to Silicon Valley Power, the following appliances use the most electricity in a home:

 - Running a 75-gallon or greater water pump.
-On average, a large water pump uses about 111.8 kWh per month and costs $14.53 per hour to use.
+On average, a large water heat pump uses about 111.8 kWh per month and costs $14.53 per hour to use.

 - Older-unit refrigerators use 150 kWh per month.
 That costs about $19.50 a month.
 Newer models use a fraction of that power, averaging around 30 kWh (about $5) a month.
+Remember that some items, such as garage door opener,is used only for a fraction of an hour or minute per day.

 - Cable boxes use a surprising amount of electricity.
 They average around 139 kWh per year or $18.07 annually.

 - Space heaters can use a lot of energy.
 A portable 1,500-watt space heater uses 1.5 kWh, or $0.20, per hour.
-If you use a space heater to stay warm at night, that much energy translates to about $1.60 a night, or about $48 a month if you use a space heater when you sleep.
+If you use a space heater to stay warm at night, that much power translates to about $1.60 a night, or about $48 a month if you use a space heater when you sleep.

 Which Appliance Use More Energy?